 Apply theory to your lived experience

-When you undertake a master's degree in leadership at Deakin, all of the theoretical aspects of the course are based on your own leadership practice.
+When you undertake a master's degree in leadership at Deakin, all the theoretical aspects of the course are based on your own leadership practice.

 You know you’ve got leadership skills, but how does your leadership style align with the path-goal theory, situational leadership or cognitive resources theory?

-Developing a personal leadership vision statement will answer all of these questions.
+Developing a personal leadership vision statement will answer all these questions.
 You’ll reflect on your own style to identify similarities with leading leadership theories to highlight your own strengths and weaknesses.
 The resulting statement will form part of your leadership portfolio and be a guide to improving your leadership and keeping it on track.

 Showcase your leadership skills in your workplace